mercedes-benz/ardep/samples/uds_bus_sample/README.rst

 .. code-block:: bash
     python3 client.py --can can0 --upgrade --count 3 --board ardep@1 --pristine

 The client script will first optionally build the firmwares, then discover all connected UDS clients and optionally upgrade them.
-Then it will setup the signature CAN ID chain and run the master routine on one of the clients.
+Then it will setup the signature CAN ID chain and run the controller routine on one of the clients.
 Finally, it checks that the signature bytes are correct.